Jadhusan-S/Instagram-clone---Laravel/README.md

 # Instagram-clone---Laravel

-## Clone Of A Social Media Platform
+## Clone Of A Social Media Platform.